 - To define Actions, click New in the Action section.
 Next, select an action type and the field or section to make conditional.

 On this screen, you can configure what happens after the Update form is submitted.
-The following options are available in the Destination and Triggers screen of the DataPage wizard.
+The following options are available in the Destination and Emails screen of the DataPage wizard.

 - Same Form – Load the same form.
 This is useful for data entry purposes.